patataofcourse/Flora/README.md

 Currently, Flora development is focused on simplifiying puzzle editing, making it possibly a one-step process.
 After that goal is achieved, Flora 1.0 will be released, and focus will shift to a different goal (notably, editing the actual main game).

 ### Game titles
-European titles (Pandora's Box / Lost Future / Spectre's Call) will take precedence over American titles (Diabolical Box / Unwound Future / Last Specter) due to the first being the title for all EU versions, only translated to their respective languages (and, not gonna lie, a lil' bit of spite).
+British/Australian titles (Pandora's Box / Lost Future / Spectre's Call) will take precedence over American titles (Diabolical Box / Unwound Future / Last Specter) due to the first being the title for all EU versions, only translated to their respective languages (and, not gonna lie, a lil' bit of spite).
 Exception: the US region versions of said games.

 ### Requirements
 * Python 3